Why Food Is My Only Relationship Deal-Breaker

 Advertisement

 My mother, meanwhile, handled the sides.
-We always had a shelf full of cookbooks, but I mostly remember my mum cooking from loose-leaf paper that otherwise spent its time as bookmarks in The Joy Of Cooking.
-Food-stained and wrinkled, a handwritten recipe for an aunt’s coleslaw or a stained internet print-out for beans and rice was consulted.
-While we were on our way to the grocery store, and often (always) after leaving, mum called with addendums: “Can you get more mushrooms?”
+We always had a shelf full of cookbooks, but I mostly remember my mom cooking from loose-leaf paper that otherwise spent its time as bookmarks in The Joy Of Cooking.
+Food-stained and wrinkled, a hand-written recipe for an aunt’s coleslaw, or a stained internet print-out for beans and rice were consulted.
+While we were on our on our way to the grocery store, and often (always) after leaving, mom called with addendums: “Can you get more mushrooms?”
 “Grab some ciabatta?”
 And always, “I think we’re running low on milk.”

 Back at home the nervous energy continued to build.
 Tables were set, vegetables were chopped, Dad hemmed and hawed about the right time to light the grill.
 Once guests arrived, under the hugs and “nice you see you’s” was a similar freaked-out energy you might feel before skydiving or taking a final exam.